walternathan6754/AddGradient/README.md

     * 'currentFigure' -- handle to figure to add gradient
     * 'rangeLow'      -- integer 0 to 256 indicating the lighter color
     * 'rangeHigh'     -- integer 0 to 256 indicating the darker color
-    * 'colormap'      -- string indicating the colormap to generate gradient from (and default matlab color map or 'Reds', 'Blues', 'Greens', 'Purples')
+    * 'colormap'      -- string indicating the colormap to generate gradient from (and default matlab color map or 'reds', 'blues', 'greens', 'purples')
     * 'alpha'         -- float 0 to 1 indicating the alpha channel of the gradient
     * 'inverse'       -- boolean indicating if gradient is up-down or down-up orientated
     * 'auto'          -- boolean indicating if the figure has 'auto' scaled axis